 5. Understand the Limited Role of In-Game Coaching

 – Focus on Building a Program, not a Team.
 This may seem counter-intuitive at first.
 Shouldn’t a coach by definition focus on, well, coaching during matches?
 There is a role for in-game coaching in quizbowl, but the primary role for a quizbowl coach is to put in place the conditions that will allow your players to succeed.
-If you set things up right, the program culture that you create will end up doing much of the heavy lifting for you and ease your burden.
+If you set things up right, the program culture that you create will end up doing much of the heavy lifting for you.
 So how do you build a successful quizbowl program?

 Your audience is not just the administrators who control the purse-strings of school funding, but also the parents of current and even prospective students.
 Students want to be involved with something that’s fun and successful–and fortunately, quizbowl is inherently a pretty fun activity for most academically interested students, so encourage your current players to bring friends (I will get into running practices with players of different abilities below).
 Quizbowl may not necessarily have the cachet that other activities have right now, but you can make it so.